wso2/docs-updates/en/docs/updates/resolve-conflicts.md

 ### What are Merge Conflicts?
-A conflict is likely to happen when a configuration file or an artifact that you have customized has changed during the update.
+A conflict is likely to happen when a configuration file, or an artifact that you have customized has changed during the update.
 If a file or an artifact has conflicts, the update tool does not attempt to merge them.
-In such situation, you need to manually apply the customizations on top of the updated files.
+In such a situation, you need to manually apply the customizations on top of the updated files.